 What’s pretty much stable instead is that the male is the seducer and the woman is the seduced.

 And we share this pattern with most of the animal kingdom.

 What Mating System is Best?

-A polygamous society represents a victory for few men and a loss for many.
+A polygamous society represents a victory for a few men and a loss for many.

 Anti-polygamy laws might do more to protect men than women (women would gain by taking a super resourceful-rich man even as a fourth wife).

-The author says that we became monogamous because having one single father to help with the children helped rearing the child.
-But if the wealth discrepancies grows, than we move toward a polygamous society.
+The author says that we became monogamous because having one single father to help with the children helped to rear the child.
+But if the wealth discrepancies grow, then we move toward a polygamous society.